-Birding sessions will be on hiatus this winter, but youth group leaders can schedule appointments for the spring (April +) on weekdays from 3:30-4:30, and Saturdays from 12:00-4:00.
-The sessions begin with a presentation
+Birding sessions will be on hiatus for the rest of the winter, but youth group leaders can schedule appointments for the spring (April +) on weekdays from 3:30-4:30, and Saturdays from 12:00-4:00.
+The sessions begin

-on seasonal bird life and proceed to identification, watching and sketching activities in the elm.
+with a presentation on seasonal bird life and proceed to identification, watching and sketching activities in the elm.
 The events end with a pine cone bird feeder making activity.
-Scouts, come work on bird watching merit badges.
+Scouts, come work on bird watching merit

 The bird watching sessions are free to qualified youth groups properly supervised by one or more adult leaders.
-Happy urban birding for DC kids.
+Happy urban birding for Ward 6 kids.